 Go Purple

-The St. Mary’s Goes Purple initiative works to educate the community on substance use disorders with the goal of ending stigma, advocating treatment, celebrating recovery, and promoting harm reduction practices in St. Mary’s County.
+The St. Mary’s Go Purple initiative works to educate the community on substance use disorders with the goal of ending stigma, advocating treatment, celebrating recovery, and promoting harm reduction practices in St. Mary’s County.

 What is a Substance Use Disorder?